samwarnick/samwarnick.com/src/content/projects/perfect-cms.md

 It's built with [Bun](https://bun.sh) and [Hono](https://hono.dev) and self-hosted on a Synology in my closet.

 You can look at the code on [GitHub](https://github.com/samwarnick/perfect-cms).

+For more information, I wrote [a bit about it](/blog/making-a-micropub-server-that-works-with-ia-writer/).